ravi9598/Sara/README.md

 # Sara
 Virtual Assisstant

- This is my inhouse project on Virtual Assisstant.
-She interacts with user using voice actions and does small operations like play music, etc. Project still under development.
-Many new features yet to come.
+An inhouse project on Personal Virtual Assisstant, Sara.
+She will interact with you using voice actions and does some operations like playing a song for you and so many other tasks.
+Sara is still under development.
+Adding many new features to Sara to interact with you better.